 CS# must not be pulsed low until the device has been in Deep Power-down mode for a minimum of tDPDD.
-The device exits Deep Power-down mode and returns to Stand-by mode if CS# pulses low for tCRDP or if the device is power-cycled or hardware reset.
+The device exits Deep Power-down mode and returns to Stand-by mode if CS# pulses low for tCRDP or if the device is power-cycled.
 After CS# goes high, there is a delay of tRDP before the device transitions from Deep Power-down mode back to Stand-by mode.

+Figure 53.
+Deep Power-down (DP) Sequence and Release from Deep Power-down to enter Standby Mode Sequence (SPI Mode)

 Figure 54.
-Deep Power-down (DP) Sequence and Release from Deep Power-down to Enter Standby Mode Sequence (SPI Mode)

-Figure 55.
-Deep Power-down (DP) Sequence and Release from Deep Power-down to Enter Standby Mode Sequence (QPI Mode)
+Deep Power-down (DP) Sequence and Release from Deep Power-down to enter Standby Mode Sequence (QPI Mode)